agntcy/oasf/README.md

 to:

-- Define common data structure to facilitate content standardization, validation, and interoperability
+- Define common data structure to facilitate content standardization, validation, and interoperability.
-- Ensure unique agent identification to address content discovery and consumption
+- Ensure unique agent identification to address content discovery and consumption.
-- Provide extension capabilities to enable third-party features
+- Provide extension capabilities to enable third-party features.

 ## Future Expansion and Contributions